snowman-repos/book/project_managers/README.md

 * You can get important details from every team member and make everyone aware of it - details about implementation and timings
 * It promotes active communication among team members

+Things you will want to discuss in the meeting are:

+* Why